Understanding Solar Power for RVs

-I recently offered a survey to my RVing buddies and one question was whether they used solar energy when RVing.
+I have asked many RVers whether they used solar energy when RVing.
 The answer surprised me because 71 per cent said they never use it and I have to wonder why.
 Maybe, like me, they did not completely understand how it works and what it entails.
 So, I looked for a very easy way of explaining what solar energy is and how it applies to providing electricity in your RV.

 Using solar energy to make the lights come on

 Camping at your favourite fishing spot out in the bush or boondocking in the desert is made much more comfortable by having solar power and just makes your vacation that much better.
 On that unforeseen rainy day the kids might appreciate being able to watch a movie inside the RV rather than getting wet outside.
-It’s worth considering.
+Solar Panels are definitely worth considering.

 Sequence of Using Solar Power: